-“I’ll tell you this: I might be the best Bears fan in the city, because I actually don’t like football and I watch every bloody game,” says the enigmatic Michael Muser, a partner and the general manager and wine director at Chicago’s Grace restaurant.
+“I’ll tell you this: I might be the best Bears fan in the city, because I actually don’t like football and I watch every bloody game,” says Michael Muser, a partner and the general manager and wine director at Chicago’s Grace restaurant.
 “But I’m very passionate about what it means to a Chicagoan to love a Bears team that never wins.
 I go to any Bears game I get a chance to, and if not, I always watch them on TV,” he says.

 “For Chicago tailgates, as far as food goes, you’re heavy on meats and proteins, like big spiced brats, sauerkraut, sausages, things off the grill.
 Here, hot dogs are on the light side.
 Oh, and spicy chili, especially during the wintertime, when things get freezing cold.
 All of those massive flavors and dense and chewy textures will cause your mouth to sweat and perspire.
 Well, what responds to that from the wine side?
 Oh, I don’t know, how about a swashbuckler of blackberry syrup, jacked with alcohol and laden with ripping tannins that are round as a balloon?
 The tannins come in and respond to the savory notes and attempt to dry the palate out, creating balance.”

 “In the setting of a pre-Bears game tailgate, I’d throw Trévallon against anything from Cool Ranch Doritos to spicy chili.
 Why?
 Because Trévallon’s rustic, edgy, gritty and sandy; it’s grumpy and pissed off.
 It gets in the ring and will do battle.
 You might knock it down, it might go weird on you at spots, but it’s not giving up.
 I like it with some age.
 When it’s young, it’s a scrapper—big, angular and quirky—so they need some time in the bottle.”